JamesCC/VMXProxyPy/readme.md

 Once attached...
 Ctrl A, Ctrl D detaches and Ctrl A, Ctrl K kills.

-You can stop it (but leaves service still installed)...

-    sudo /etc/init.d/VMXProxyStartup stop

-And you remove (uninstall) it by...
+And you can remove (uninstall) it by...

     sudo make uninstall